 Day 112 (9/20/14): Bar Harbor, ME | Acadia National Park

-Throughout our travels, we had met numerous people who raved about Acadia National Park.
-National Parks have been some of our favorite places to visit on our trip.
-Quite a few of them exceeded our expectations exponentially, and we were hoping Acadia would as well.
+Throughout our travels, we’d met numerous people who raved about Acadia National Park, and National Parks have been some of our favorite places to visit on our RV trip.
+Thinking about taking an RV to check out some National Parks?
+You can take one out to Acadia NP with a National Park RV Rental!
+Quite a few of the National Parks had exceeded our expectations exponentially, and we were hoping Acadia would as well.
 We hadn’t done a real hike since we were in Utah and knew we were due for one.

 Prior to reaching Acadia National Park this morning, Justin looked up hikes there and chose the Precipice Trail.
 He said it had a ladder and looked incredible, so I agreed to do the trail without asking any other questions.
 That’s the last time I leave Justin to research activities and take his word for it without checking myself!
 Then again, I did see the warning sign at the base of the trail and still hiked on thinking it must just be slightly dramatic.

 The 0.9-mile Precipice Trail up 930 feet to the summit of Champlain Mountain took us approximately 1.5 hours.
 This seemed like a ridiculously long time for the distance.
 In those 90 minutes, we had to crawl under, over and through boulders.
 We then came upon a cliff with a makeshift handrail to cling to as we walked on the narrow rock.
 Next, we had to cross a rickety wooden bridge connecting two sections of the mountain divided by a deep crevice in the stone.
 The bridge also had the same type of handrail.
 The thin metal cord was the only thing between us and a steep drop-off on the other side.
 There were several more handrails along the trail to grip as we scaled the slippery face of the mountain.